-- Do NOT eat after midnight, however you may drink water or apple juice (CLEAR not cloudy) up until 6am to assist with your hydration. - 2.
-You may take your usual medications with the above fluids at 6am, except for medications that are being withheld for the procedure. - 3.
-Wear comfortable clothing and flat shoes.
-DO NOT wear jewellery or bring valuables. - 4.
-Please report to the reception desk Day Procedures, 1st Floor, Inpatient Services Building. - 5.
-Prepare to be at St Vincent's for a minimum of 5 to 6 hours.
+after this time. - You may drink water or apple juice (CLEAR not cloudy) up until 11am to assist with your hydration. - You may take your usual medications with the above fluids by 6am, except for medications that are being withheld for the procedure.

+- Wear comfortable clothing and flat shoes.
+DO NOT wear jewellery or bring valuables. - Please report to the reception desk Day Procedures, 1st Floor, Inpatient Services (Building A) at the time of your appointment - Prepare to be at St Vincent's for a minimum of 5 to 6 hours.